 If you want to, you can keep a copy of the debug file created.
 For that just click on 'Save as ...'.

 After clicking on 'OK' your error report will be transfered to CyberGhost.
 At the same time you will get a report ID.
 Please note down that number.
 You need it when contacting support.

-In case CyberGhost does not start (and you therefore have no chance to create a debug file), please install the tool 'DebugView' from Microsoft and use that one instead the internal CyberGhost error log.
+In case CyberGhost does not start (and you therefore have no chance to create a debug file), please install the tool 'DebugView' from Microsoft and use that one instead of the internal CyberGhost error log.

 - Download the tool

 - Start debugview.exe as with administration rights (right click on the file, then choose 'Run as administrator')